CentricaDevOps/gp2gp3/README.md

 * `WAVEFRONT_URL` - the url for direct ingestion by Wavefront.
 * `WFSSMPATH` - the parameter store path to the Wavefront credential.
 * `SNOWSRV` - the parameter store sub-path to the Service-Now credentials.
+* `ONLYACCOUNTS`  - a list of account numbers to transition volumes (comma seperated string)

 Save this file as `.chalice/config.json`